DevMountain/simulation-shelfie/README.md

   * A user should be able to click on the `SAVE` button to save changes made to the inventory.
     * The input fields should become un-editable.
     * The save button should become an edit button.
+    * This should update the inventory for that bin in the database.
+  * A user should be able to click on the `DELETE` button to delete inventory from a bin.
+    * This should remove the inventory from the bin in the database.
+    * This should navigate the user back to the `Bin List` for the shelf.
+* Add to Bin
+  *